Teaching Traveling: Welcome, Erin!

 She chuckled a bit and told me that they were “amigas” or friends.
 I was confounded as to why she would insist that the creepy crawlies in my undies were my friends and I insisted that they were not my friends.
 Keep in mind I’d only been here for a month so who knows how much of my meaning got through in my muddled Spanish.
 Long story short, I later found out that the word for ant is “hormigas.”
 So in fact, I had ants in my pants.

 TT: Hah!!!!
 What else have you done with your time in Costa Rica?

 E: I’ve formed a group with the 5th and 6th grade girls after school to discuss things like goals, self-esteem, and teamwork to try to motivate them to continue their studies.
 I’ve also work with adults studying to pass their high school exams, and others just looking to learn some English.

 By far, my favorite community project was our recycling competition.
 During our unit on the environment, we included a 2 week competition to see which class could bring in the most recyclable trash.
 Despite spending every spare minute (including Friday evenings) counting thousands of pieces of trash, it was worth it see how involved and interested the students and their families were in the project.

 We’re planning on having an event in December to celebrate the winners of the competition, do a community clean up and continue to raise awareness about recycling in the community.
 My other favorite was doing the animals unit and planning this presentation of “Brown Bear Brown Bear” by Bill Martin for the parents.
+(See more about brown color here.)
 I don’t know who enjoyed it more, me, the students, or their parents.

 TT: What fantastic work you are doing!
 How did you find the money to fund this teaching traveling?